se-edu/learningresources/contents/java/streams-an-introduction.md

 To use a stream, we need to first construct one.
 A stream can be obtained from an existing source of elements, such as a collection or an array.
 We will get into the details of how to do so in the next section.

 The methods described in the [Stream API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html) allows us to perform operations on the elements.
 The stream operations can be categorised into two kinds: intermediate or terminal.
+These operations may take in functional interfaces, which will exactly define what is performed on each element.

 Intermediate operations are operations which returns a stream.
 They can be stateless, operating on each element independently, or stateful, where the result of the operation performed on an element depends on other elements in the stream.
 The intermediate operations can
 * reduce the number of elements in the returned stream (eg. `filter`),